1996 Charkhi Dadri mid-air collision: Accident

 Saudia Flight 763 departed Delhi at 18:32 local time (13:02 UTC).
 Kazakhstan Airlines Flight 1907 was descending simultaneously to land at Delhi.
 Both flights were controlled by approach controller V.K.
 Dutta.
 Immediately after take-off, the Saudia flight was cleared to an initial altitude of 10000 ft.
 At 18:34, Dutta cleared the Kazakh plane to descend to 15000 ft when it was 74 nmi from the beacon of the destination airport.
 Two minutes later, at 18:36, Dutta cleared the Saudia plane, travelling on the same airway but in the opposite direction, to climb to 14000 ft.
-At 18:38, the SVA crew reported reaching 14,000 feet and requested a higher level.
+At 18:38, the Saudia crew reported reaching 14,000 feet and requested a higher level.
 Dutta told them to hold their altitude and standby, to which First Officer Khan replied, "Saudi 763 will maintain one four zero."

-At 18:39, the Kazakh flight reported having reached its assigned altitude of 15,000 feet, but it was actually higher, at 16348 ft, and still descending.
+At 18:39, the Kazakh flight reported having reached its assigned altitude of 15,000 feet, but it was actually higher, at 16,348 ft, and still descending.
 At this time, Dutta advised the flight, "Identified traffic 12 O'Clock, reciprocal, Saudia Boeing 747 at ten miles, likely to cross in another five miles.
 Report, if in sight."
 Radio Operator Repp requested clarification, to which Dutta replied, "Traffic ... is at eight miles, level 140."
 Repp acknowledged the update, and signed off with, "Now looking 1907."

 Less than a minute later, at 18:40, the crew of a United States Air Force cargo flight made a radio call saying they had seen "a big explosion" at their two o'clock position.
 Dutta attempted to contact the Saudia and Kazakh flights but received no response.
-The two aircraft had collided, with the left wing of the Kazakh flight slicing through the left wing of the Saudia 747 while the left horizontal stabilizer of the 747 sliced off the vertical stabilizer (including the horizontal stabilizer) of the Kazakh flight.
-The crippled Saudi Boeing immediately lost control and went into a rapidly descending spiral with fire trailing from the wing and broke up mid-air before crashing to the ground at a nearly supersonic speed of 1135 km/h.
+The two aircraft had collided, with the left wing of the Kazakh flight slicing through the No. 1 and No.2 engines of the Saudia 747 while the left horizontal stabilizer of the 747 sliced off the vertical stabilizer (including the horizontal stabilizer) of the Kazakh flight.
+The crippled Saudi Boeing immediately lost control and went into a rapidly descending spiral with fire trailing from the wing and the rear fuselage broke into several pieces while the remaining engines also ripped away before the remains of the Saudia flight crashed into the ground at a nearly supersonic speed of 1135 km/h.
 With most of its left wing and vertical stabilizer gone, the Ilyushin went into a flat spin and crashed into a field at a flat attitude near the wreckage of the Saudia plane.
-All 312 people on board SVA763 and all 37 people on Flight 1907 were killed.
+All 312 people on board Saudia Flight 763 and all 37 people on Kazakhstan Airlines Flight 1907 were killed.

 The recorder of the Saudi Arabian plane revealed the pilots said the Islamic Istighfar (forgiveness prayer) and recited the Shahada before impact with the ground.

 The collision took place about 60 mi west of Delhi.
-The wreckage of the Saudi Arabian aircraft landed near Dhani village, Bhiwani District, Haryana.
-The wreckage of the Kazakh aircraft hit the ground near Birohar village, Rohtak District, Haryana.
+The wreckage of the Saudi Arabian aircraft landed near Dhani village, Bhiwani district, Haryana.
+The wreckage of the Kazakh aircraft hit the ground near Birohar village, Rohtak district, Haryana.